 Ozen Engineering, Inc.

-Prestigious companies in Northern California turn to Ozen Engineering as the single-source of reliable simulation solutions.
+Prestigious companies in California turn to Ozen Engineering as the single-source of reliable simulation solutions.
 Although Ozen Engineering is headquartered in the heart of Silicon Valley, we collaborate with best-in-class companies worldwide to optimize product design performance and improve product development processes for our clients wherever they are located and across a wide variety of industries.
 We are dedicated to supporting our clients.
-We are passionate about developing accurate simulation and realistic modeling as core competencies within client companies and helping them realize unparalleled results from their FEA and CFD investments.
+We are passionate about developing accurate simulation and realistic modeling as core competencies within client companies and helping them realize unparalleled results from their FEA, CFD and Electromagnetics investments.